unicode-org/message-format-wg/exploration/number-selection.md

 (or shadowing the options effect on the value)

 As a user, I want to be able to perform exact match using arbitrary digit numeric types where they are available.

 As an implementer, I do **not** want to be required to provide or implement arbitrary precision numeric types not available in my platform.
 Programming/runtime environments vary widely in support of these types.
-MF2 should not prevent the implementation of e.g. `BigDecimal` or `BigInt` types and permit their use in MF2 messages.
+MF2 should not prevent the implementation using, for example, `BigDecimal` or `BigInt` types and permit their use in MF2 messages.
 MF2 should not _require_ implementations to support such types where they do not exist.
 The problem of numeric type precision,